nathanjzhao/nathanjzhao.github.io/_posts/2024-08-02-mri-reconstruction.markdown

 Luckily, $E^\dagger E + \mu I$ is characteristically a positive semi-definite matrix which allows for us to apply the Conjugate Gradient method to solve this inverse equation.

 #### Image Reconstruction
 Now that we have both parts, we just have to iterate over these steps back-and-forth to converge upon our reconstructed image!
-Intuitively, we are
+Intuitively, this looks a lot like gradient descent, except with regularization restrictions.

 {% endkatexmm %}